monsimb/pygame_levels_project/README.md

 explaining how we are gonna run, explaining how they should test theirs

 ## Level Creation
-For your reference we have one example level, level1.py, so you can see how this framework is used.
+For your reference we have one example level, level1.py, so you can see how this framework is used. *Your game MUST Start at() and End at()*

-*Your game MUST Start at() and End at()* You can choose to do a plataformer style game or maze style game.
-Be ware this project is a collaborative effort!
+You can choose to do a platformer or maze-style game.
+However, please keep in mind that this project is a collaborative effort, and do not change anything outside of your level file.
+If you find that your idea requires you to modify any of the other files, please consult one of our officers!

 ### Sprites
-Feel free to add your own sprites (MUST BE APPROPRIATE) Defining you sprite:
+Feel free to add your own sprites, but make sure they are **appropriate**.
+Anything violating UNT's [Code of Student Conduct](https://policy.unt.edu/policy/07-012) will result in your level being thrown out.

+**Defining Your Sprite:**
+First, upload your sprites to the sprites folder in the provided framework.
+Then, using the below code as an example, replace 'lvl1_player.png' with the sprite file name.
 ```
 sprites = {
     '@': 'sprites/lvl1_player.png',  # Player sprite